 Thank You for Your Support

-Please give only what you feel you can easily afford, by clicking one of the links below and donating to BPF through WePay. $5 or more is a typical online annual donation for individual donors to small nonprofits.
+Please give only what you feel you can easily afford at our BPF Donation Page. $5 or more is a typical online annual donation for individual donors to small nonprofits.
 Alternatively you may find it convenient to give using Amazon Smile, where Amazon donates 0.5% of the price of your eligible purchases to the charitable nonprofit of your choice (these donations go to the BPF General Fund).
 You may also donate in Bitcoin using the addresses indicated below.

 The Brain Preservation Foundation was incorporated in Delaware on August 27, 2010.
 We hold Section 501(c)(3) tax-exempt status as a not-for-profit scientific research organization.
 Your contributions are fully tax deductible.
 You can donate publicly or privately, as you prefer.